-The Trust aims to have exposure of between 20% and 60% of the value of the Trust in shares of companies and at least 30% of the value of the Trust in bonds and money market instruments.
-The Trust will typically have higher exposure to assets the Manager believes will generate income than to assets that will grow in value, relative to other funds in the Legal & General Multi-Manager Trust range.
+The Trust will typically have higher exposure to assets the Manager believes will grow in value than to assets that will generate income, relative to other funds in the Legal & General Multi-Manager Trust range.

 The Manager may select Collective Investment Schemes that invest across all countries, currencies and sector representations.
 The Collective Investment Schemes that the Trust invests in may be actively or passively managed and up to 50% of the Collective Investment Schemes may be managed or operated by the Manager or an Associate.